mdhaziqomar/typingY1/README.md

 ### For Administrators
 - **Tournament Management**: Create and manage multiple typing competitions
-- **Invite Code Generation**: Bulk generate unique codes for students
+- **Invite Code Management**: Bulk-generate random codes or create your own custom codes
 - **Real-time Monitoring**: Watch results come in live
 - **Data Export**: Export results to CSV for analysis
 - **Comprehensive Dashboard**: Overview of all tournaments and statistics